-- If your draw length is ranging from 26 to 29 inches, you should try to use a 68- or 70-inch bow.
+- If your draw length ranges from 26 to 29 inches, you should try to use a 68- or 70-inch bow.

 - If your draw length is 29 inches and longer, you should try to use a 70- or 72-inch bow.

-As you’re trying the bows with different bow lengths, you might get a little more finger pinch with the string from different draw length.
+As you’re trying the bows with different lengths, you might get a little more finger pinch with the string from different draw lengths.

-This is the sign that you try the wrong bow, the best bow is the one that causes the least amount of finger pinch.
+This is the sign that you’re trying the wrong one, the best bow is the one that causes the least amount of finger pinch.

 How to Determine Your Draw Length?

-There are numerous good ways to measure the right draw length for you; these are two of the easiest ones:
+There are numerous excellent ways to measure the right draw length for you; these are two of the easiest ones:

 The easiest way is to visit your local archery shop and ask for help.
-The archery shop will then use a tool called draw check bow to measure your draw length.
+They will help you using a tool called draw check bow to measure your draw length.